wp-plugins/salesforce-social/readme.txt

 = 1.0.3 =
 * Removed error message after submission without Captcha - 'The was a problem with the Captcha feature, (no hashans).
 Please contact the site administrator.'
 * Controls added for Captcha appearance / colours
+= 1.0.4 =
+* Added admin screen validation to force CSS use if mandatory fields selected.
+(Form validation is reliant on the generated CSS).

 == Upgrade Notice ==